kushaltirumala/wubby/README.md

 # wubby

-go [here](http://docs.opencv.org/3.0-beta/doc/tutorials/introduction/java_eclipse/java_eclipse.html) to download + configure the plugin for eclipse

-if that doesn't work run the following in shell:
+run the following in shell:

 <code>cd ~</code>